Florence County man charged with murder in the death of his 76-year-old aunt

-FLORENCE CO, SC (WBTW) – A Pamlico man has been charged with murder in the death of his 76-year-old aunt.
+FLORENCE COUNTY, SC (WBTW) – A Pamplico man has been charged with murder in the death of his 76-year-old aunt.

 Edward Eugene Dewitt, 50, is in the Florence County Detention Center facing charges of murder and grand larceny, more than $10,000.